-In addition to the available Socially Necessary Services, the BCF has developed two new evidence-based services, Functional Family Therapy (FFT) and Victim-Offender Mediation (VOM).
+In addition to the available Socially Necessary Services, the BCF has developed three new evidence-based services per the requirements of SB 393.
+These programs include Functional Family Therapy (FFT), Victim-Offender Mediation (VOM) and Aggression Replacement Training (ART).
 FFT is a high-intensity short-term program which requires providers to work with the entire family to alleviate the issues of the youth.
 VOM is a restorative justice program which allows victims to voluntarily come face-to-face with their juvenile offenders and discuss, through the guidance of a trained mediator, their feelings about the perpetration and resolution through creative restitution agreements.
+ART is a training program designed to educate and train youth on ways to reduce aggressive behavior and therefore reduce recidivism.

-The BCF was able to fund 10 sites to receive funding for Phase 1 of the 3 Phase process to become a certified and self-sustaining FFT site.
+The BCF was able to provide funding for 10 sites to receive Phase 1 of the 3 Phase process to become a certified and self-sustaining FFT site.
 The BCF has worked collaboratively with FFT, LLC, the only certified training company of the FFT model, to review provider progress and adherence to the model.
 Teams will be recommended by FFT, LLC to continue on to receive Phase 2 training based on their competency to the model's requirements.
-Phase 2 training will not begin until SFY 2017-2018.
+Within the past year, six of the 10 FFT sites were decertified due to failure to meet FFT/LLC fidelity standards necessary for successful implementation and one team lost their site supervisor who was unable to be replaced.
+The three FFT sites remaining provide services to Berkeley, Cabell, Fayette, Jefferson, Kanawha, Lincoln, Marion, Mercer, Monongalia, Morgan, Ohio, Jackson, Putnam, Raleigh, Wirt, and Wood counties.

-The BCF funded three Victim-Offender Mediation programs during SFY 2016.
+The BCF funded three Victim Offender Mediation (VOM) programs during SFY 2016.
 One program was an established program in the northern panhandle and two programs were newly established.
 These two programs will not only provide restorative justice mediation services, but also provide basic case management and limited transportation services to those who may not be appropriate for mediation services.